 CPRA Awards Program

-- CPRA Partnership Award - recognizes national / provincial sector partners whose collaboration, creativity, and innovation, enriches individual health and community well-being and enhances the parks and recreation community in Canada.
-(Nominations submitted January 1 - March 31, 2017)
+CPRA Partnership Award - Sector partners (organizations/corporations /governments) whose collaboration, creativity, and innovation, enriches individual health and community well-being and enhances the parks and recreation community in Canada.
+(Nominations can be submitted January 1 - March 31, 2019);

 For more information on the CPRA Awards Program, please contact email@example.com or your local Provincial or Territorial Parks and Recreation Association.